 What are the educational requirements for Florida?

 Each state has different requirements.
 Florida requires official transcripts to show the completion of a course of study with a minimum of 500 clock hours.
-Most Candian RMTs have no problem meeting this requirement.
+Most Canadian RMTs have no problem meeting this requirement.

 Endorsement vs Examination